wolfgangj/okami/README.md

     : const: with [,] does [@];
     : array: with [cells allot]
              does [swap cells +];

-As you can see, there is no place anywhere to mark words as hidden.
-This means a word can use itself recursively by stating its own name:

-    : fact
-      [0=?] if [1+] else [dup 1- fact *] then ;

 A `begin` `while` `repeat` loop exists that works just like in standard Forth.
 Additionally, there is a non-standard `rfor` `next` loop which pushes a terminating value on the return stack and compares the TOS with it on each iteration: